 The automaton's energy source was first thought to be its user's movement.
 Since it would always grow whenever the user was in combat or with them aging, it was thought that it somehow was able to convert kinetic energy into its own form of sustenance.

 However, none of the research teams were able to consolidate this claim or even justify the existence of any energy source suitable for the job.
 They don't consume anything, yet they continue to add more mass, covering more and more of the user's body with little to no mobility drawbacks.

 In order to deepen our understanding on the subject, my team and I ran some physical and stamina tests on two Class H users that gladly volunteered to help us further our knowledge on these beings.

 The results were astounding.
 Even though the body armour almost doubled the weight of its user, it did not seem to affect the users' mobility and agility negatively.
 To our amazement the users added that the armour felt like it was assisting them.
 One of them even added that they felt like metal plated exoskeletons rather than simple armour.

 These last few discoveries were crucial for our research.
 We would be able to progress much faster with some well needed funding.
-None other than the Interplanetary Military Department for Research and Development (IPM RnD) offered us full access to their resources surrounding the automatons.
+None other than the Interplanetary Military (IPM) offered us full access to their resources surrounding the automatons.
 This included User training programs, their training facilities as well as full authority over their Class D through H troops.
 Our research finally kicked off with discovery after discovery.

 Though, none of those achievements could hold a candle to the overwhelming happiness and pride I felt when I would come home to my wife and son.
 Even when I'd get home really late, they would get out of bed and greet me.
 Especially my little Ian.
 His eyes would light up every time I told him about what progress and discoveries we've made that day.